without Internet Explorer,

 The best points of this album would start with the production.
 I think this is the first Megadeth album where the remaster isn't necessary.
 Most of what is worth hearing is fairly intelligible the first time around.
 The next would have to be the songwriting.
 This isn't brilliant, but the better songs on here are worthy of having been written by Mustaine.
 I have to say the song 502 has always appealed to me.
 Coming from a small time where people often act out of boredom, this registers with me on a personal level.
 I also enjoy the riffing on Lungs.
 Most metal instrumentals strike me as a waste of time, but this carries itself quite nicely.

 The bass is very audible, but he doesn't seem to do as much of interest on this album, as on Peace Sells.
 The guitar work isn't bad, but it's a step below the previous album, and a little more than that below the succeeding album.
 Mustaine's rhythms are mostly good, but on songs like the cover and Mary Jane, it goes limp.
 The soloing is also somewhat below par.
 Poland and Friedman each brought talent and unique aspects of their talent to bear, while Jeff Young may as well not be there.
 The same can be said of Chuck, who lacks both Gar's jazzy technique and Nick's power.
-Set the World Afire is an example of a song that I think could have done better with better all-around instrumentation.
+Set the World Afire is an example of a song that I think could have been a pretty good song with better all-around instrumentation.
 After a while, it just starts to drag.
-Friedman's playing, for example, would never have allowed the song to droop so badly.
+Friedman's playing, for example, would have sufficed to keep it from drooping so badly.
 Some people have attributed an angry feel to this album, but I'm unconvinced.
 Hook in Mouth, good song, is the only really aggressive song on here, and it's the very last one.

 I'd say I'm looking at Megadeth's fourth best album, yeah I do believe Countdown is better.
 Compared to the debut, it has a similar number of awful songs, but it has one extra good one.
 The production also isn't killing the weaker ones like it did on the debut.
 Similar to my debut suggestion, I'd advise taking the top four songs and just forgetting the rest.